Gonzih/clj-arduino-rc-toy/README.md

 ## Usage

-* use rfcomm to bind bluetooth as searial port
+* use rfcomm to bind bluetooth as serial port
 * baudrate is 9600
 * `./run.sh`